JoseBracho/JoseBracho/README.md

 <h1 align="center">Hi 👋, I'm Jose Bracho</h1>
 <h3 align="center">Computer engineer</h3>

-💻 Desarrollador Web | Especialista en Seguridad y Redes Apasionado por la tecnología y el desarrollo, tengo experiencia en la creación de soluciones web utilizando tecnologías modernas como Node.js, Java, JavaScript y React.
-Mi enfoque no solo se centra en escribir código eficiente, sino también en garantizar la seguridad y el rendimiento de las aplicaciones.

-🔒 Además, poseo sólidos conocimientos en seguridad informática, con experiencia práctica en la administración de equipos como Fortinet y configuraciones de seguridad avanzada.

-🌐 En el ámbito de redes, tengo un fuerte dominio en la administración y configuración de infraestructuras utilizando Cisco, Juniper y MikroTik, asegurando comunicaciones rápidas y seguras.

-💡 Siempre estoy buscando aprender algo nuevo y colaborar en proyectos desafiantes que me permitan crecer como profesional y contribuir al éxito de equipos tecnológicos.
+💻Web Developer | Security and Network Specialist Passionate about technology and development, I have experience in creating web solutions using modern technologies such as Node.js, Java, JavaScript and React.
+My focus is not only on writing efficient code, but also on ensuring application security and performance.

+🔒 In addition, I have solid knowledge in computer security, with practical experience in managing equipment such as Fortinet and advanced security configurations.

+🌐 In the field of networks, I have a strong command in the administration and configuration of infrastructures using Cisco, Juniper and MikroTik, ensuring fast and secure communications.

+💡 I am always looking to learn something new and collaborate on challenging projects that allow me to grow as a professional and contribute to the success of technological teams.

-🛠 Stack principal:
+🛠 Main stack:

-Backend: Node.js, Java
-Frontend: JavaScript, React
+Backend: Node.js, Java Frontend: JavaScript, React Networking and Security: Cisco, Juniper, MikroTik, Fortinet

-Redes y seguridad: Cisco, Juniper, MikroTik, Fortinet 📫 ¡Conéctate conmigo!
-Estoy abierto a colaborar en proyectos interesantes.
+📫 Connect with me!
+I am open to collaborating on interesting projects.

 - 🔭 I’m currently working on [SDN]